geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/configuring-the-catalog/user-interface-configuration.md

 -   **Record view**:
 -   **Show Social bar**: If enabled, the social media bar is enabled in record view.
+-   **Record View custom menu items**: Use this setting to control the order of the default record view actions and any static pages configured for the record view toolbar.
+By default, the record view toolbar uses the following menu keys:

+    ``` json
+    ["gn-recordview-edit-menu",
+     "gn-recordview-delete-menu",
+     "gn-recordview-manage-menu",
+     "gn-recordview-download-menu",
+     "gn-recordview-display-menu"]
+    ```

+    Custom static pages can be inserted between these default entries.
+Static pages used there must be created for the `RECORD_VIEW_MENU` section.
+See [Adding static pages](../../customizing-application/adding-static-pages.md).

+    The `gn-recordview-manage-menu` entry contains record management actions and is only shown to users with editor privileges or above.
+The `gn-recordview-download-menu` entry contains download and export actions and is available whenever a record is displayed.

 ## Editor Application